 The Deloitte Global anti-corruption team and Deloitte firm anti-corruption leaders work closely with senior Deloitte leaders to build and enhance a globally consistent, internal anti-corruption program across the Deloitte organisation, which includes the following elements:

 Additionally, Deloitte Global has a written policy requiring member firms to escalate corruption1 incidents meeting established criteria to the appropriate Deloitte Global senior leaders.
 In FY2022, no substantiated incidents of corruption were reported to Deloitte Global under this policy.

 All Deloitte people are required to complete anti-corruption training—after being hired and every other year thereafter—that includes applicable policies, corruption red flags and case scenarios.

-Deloitte Global conducts a review program to assess compliance with anti-corruption policies and drive continuous improvement in Deloitte firm anti-corruption programs.
+Deloitte Global conducts a review programme to assess compliance with anti-corruption policies and drive continuous improvement in Deloitte firm anti-corruption programmes.

 1 For the purpose of this disclosure, “corruption” is defined as any form of bribery including offering, promising, giving, accepting or soliciting anything of value for the purpose of gaining or securing any improper business advantage.